Portsmouth Corporation Tramways

 Operator Portsmouth Corporation

-First electric route 24th September 1901
+First electric service 24th September 1901

-Last horse tram May 1903
+Last horse service May 1903

-Name changed 14th July 1936 (to City of Portsmouth Passenger Transport Department)
+Name changed 14th July 1936 to City of Portsmouth Passenger Transport Department

 Closed 10th November 1936